 Photos courtesy of Talk Urbex, under CC.

-These two photos look from Evans Rd. down Project St. to the entrance of the Willys factory on Engineering St.
+These two photos (right) look from Evans Rd. down Project St. to the entrance of Building 27 on Engineering St.

 The black & white shot (70K JPEG) was probably taken around the time the mural was photographed, based on the lineup of J-Series trucks, which debuted in the US in 1963.
 A close look at the sign on the building shows that at this point the company was also importing vehicles by Fiat, Isuzu and Mitsubishi (who interestingly was manufacturing a large number of Jeeps in Japan under licence from Willys Motors.)
 The Google Street View image (140K JPEG) from 2017 shows that the west section of the building has been demolished.